Latpanchar Birding Tour – Rufous-necked Hornbill Trail

 Moments Captured in Latpanchar

-Your Complete Guide to Birding and Photography in Latpanchar, North Bengal
+Your Complete Guide to Birding and Photography in Latpanchar

 Birding and Photography in Latpanchar, North Bengal

-Latpanchar, a serene hamlet in the Mahananda Wildlife Sanctuary (North Bengal), is one of the finest birding destinations in Eastern Himalayas.
+Latpanchar, a serene hamlet in the Mahananda Wildlife Sanctuary (North Bengal), is one of the finest birding destinations in the Eastern Himalayas.
 With an elevation ranging from 1,200 to 4,000 feet, it offers a diverse mix of habitats—from dense broadleaf forests to open grasslands—supporting over 250 recorded bird species.
-Its unique location at the junction of the lower Himalayas, subtropical forests, and the Indo-Gangetic plains makes it a biodiversity hotspot and a true paradise for birdwatchers.
+Its unique location at the junction of the lower Himalayas, subtropical forests, and the Indo-Gangetic plains makes it a biodiversity hotspot.

-• Rongtong: Known for the Great Indian Hornbill, Jerdon’s Baza, Black Baza, and Common Green Magpie.
+Known for a strong hornbill and raptor mix, including Great Hornbill, Jerdon’s Baza, Black Baza and Common Green Magpie (seasonal and location-dependent).

-Together, Latpanchar and its adjoining landscapes form an avian circuit of unmatched diversity, attracting both serious ornithologists and wildlife photographers from across India and abroad.
+Together, Latpanchar and the adjoining landscapes form an avian circuit of rich diversity—great for serious birders and photographers who want variety across elevations.

 Best Times to Visit for Birding